fdsCG/techio-java-template/markdowns/welcome.md

 # Welcome!

-This Java template helps you at starting smoothly with a very basic working example.
-This template is also available on [GitHub](), pull requests are very welcome, please don't hesitate to contribute to make it better.
+This template lets you get started quickly with a simple working example in Java.
+The source code is available on [GitHub](), pull requests are very welcome, please don't hesitate to come up with proposals for improving it!

-If it is your first contribution then you probably should have a look at the [Getting Started](https://gettingstarted) document.
+If it is your first contribution then you should have a look at the [Getting Started](https://gettingstarted) document.

-# A Simple Java Demo
+# Java Exercise Demo

-This example shows how a user interacts with your content.
-Here the user's solution is validated against a test case.
+This example shows how a user interacts with your programming content.
+Here the solution is validated against a test case.
 Run it!

 @[Returns the sum of elements in an array of integers.]({"stubs": ["src/main/java/com/yourself/Sum.java"], "command": "com.yourself.SumTest#test"})

-To get more information about how to inject programming exercices please refer to the [documentation]().
+To get more information about how to inject programming exercices please refer to the [documentation](). asdasdasdsad sadsad a

 # Template Resources